Medical Evacuation Travel Insurance

 Generally, emergency medical evacuation policies are covered by a travel insurance package.

-The majority of travel insurance companies offer minimal medical evacuation coverage.
-They transport you to the nearest medical facility that can handle your emergency in accordance with the terms of your contract with them.
+Most travel insurance companies offer minimal medical evacuation coverage.
+They transport you to the nearest medical facility capable of handling your emergency, in accordance with the terms of your contract with them.

-Before you buy travel medical insurance check the coverage amount and ensure you have a sufficient amount available in the plan to cover an unfortunate event.
+Before you buy travel medical insurance, check the coverage amount and ensure you have sufficient coverage in the plan to cover an unfortunate event.

 Atlas America Insurance offers coverage up to $1mn lifetime maximum for emergency medical evacuation.